How to Setup Wordpress Blog Quickly and Easily

 Plugins: Plugins are small software additions.

-You can download plugins for almost every function.
-Like a page builder, statistics, social media buttons, and a contact form.
+You can download plugins for almost every function, like a page builder, statistics, social media buttons, and a contact form.

 Settings